-- Honorary title acknowledging their substantial contributions to LMU. - Opportunity to continue to enrich LMU faculty, students, and alumni. - Salary compensation for part-time teaching will be 50% higher than the going rate for part-time salary for a three-unit course at the time of the contract.
-This method of payment will also apply to summer contacts. - Email and personal web space, in accordance with current faculty IT resources. - Borrowing privileges in the University library. - Access to academic and other facilities. - Shared office space where feasible. - Participation in University academic and social events, as appropriate.
+- Honorary title acknowledging their substantial contributions to LMU: Full professors awarded this honor will be titled Emeritus Professor; Associate Professors awarded this honor will be titled Emeritus Associate Professor; and Professional Librarians awarded this honor will be titled Emeritus Librarian. - Opportunity to continue to enrich LMU faculty, students, and alumni. - Salary compensation for part-time teaching will be 50% higher than the going rate per unit for part-time salary at the time of the contract.
+This method of payment will also apply to summer contacts. - Email and personal web space, in accordance with current IT resources. - Borrowing privileges in the University library. - · Access to academic and other facilities.

+- Shared office space where feasible. - Participation in University academic and social events, as appropriate.